 Join us for track, a program designed for athletes who like to run!

-Training will include: appropriate stretching and warm ups, staying in lanes while running, endurance, starting a race, crossing the finish line, relay race/exchange of baton, softball throw, discus/frisbee throw, standing long jump and sportsmanship.
+Track training includes appropriate stretching and warm ups, staying in lanes while running, endurance, starting a race, crossing the finish line, relay race/exchange of baton, softball throw, discus/frisbee throw, standing long jump and sportsmanship.

 Athletes will learn to be more independent on the track running in small groups along with peer volunteers.
 Peers will be encouraged to support and encourage all runners and serve as role models on the track.
 Extra support will be provided as needed.